mistakenelf/fm/README.md

   - <kbd>q</kbd> Exit if command bar not open

+  - <kbd>m</kbd> Move the currently selected file or directory.
+Once pressed the file manager enters into move mode.
+Navigate the tree as usual and press enter in the destination directory.
+It will navigate to the starting directory in which the move was initiated

   - <kbd>:</kbd> Open command bar

     - `mkdir dirname` Create a new directory in the current directory